A bit of Dean appreciation, from Social Distortion

 In my mind I nodded and smiled, but he probably thought he was speaking to Johnny Foreigner with mental problems.
 Fortunately the whole show was recorded by Jörgen Becker (Youtube handle @jorgenbecker5896).
 Here’s the relevant bit:

 Now I can contemplate the encounter until my dying days.
-Actually, Mike and I have already had an encounter, a phone interview in 2011 for the band’s most recent album, Hard Times and Nursery Rhymes.
+Actually, Mike and I have already had an encounter, a phone interview in 2011 for Social Distortion’s most recent album, Hard Times and Nursery Rhymes.
 In my dreams, we’ll meet in person one day to work on his memoir.

-That third show, by the way, brought my 2022 total to four because I saw Social D. on a rainy Munich night in June.
+That third show, by the way, brought my 2022 total to four because I saw Social Distortion on a rainy Munich night in June.

 Until then I had not seen my hometown heroes since 2001 and before that, 1996.
 That makes a lifetime tally of just six.
 Pathetic.
 I vow to fix this shameful oversight in the coming years.
 I promise to make Mike Ness sick of me.